Duke-GCB/gcb-ansible-roles/postgres_backup/README.md

 Optional variables customizing backup operation:

-- `database_port`: Port postgres is listening on defaults to standard postgres port 5432
+- `database_port`: Port postgres is listening on.
+Defaults to standard postgres port 5432
 - `backup_filename_prefix`: Prefix to put in front of the backup filenames.

 ## Examples: